Un1xG0d/OpenTreat-legacy/README.md

 3. Use the pinout diagram in the Resources section (or find one for your RPi model) to hook up the 3 servo wires to the Raspberry Pi’s GPIO pins

 ### Configure ngrok
+OpenTreat utilizes [ngrok](https://ngrok.com/docs) to securely expose the PHP pages to the internet.
+An annual Basic plan subscription allows you to create stable, custom subdomains for your dispensers.
+This is needed before running the script to populate the templates.

 ```
 cd ~/
 wget https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-arm.tgz